 Calgary is Alberta’s largest city and enjoys a lovely spot just east to these Rocky Mountains, at the meeting point of Bow and Elbow Rivers.
 It serves as one of the major urban centers of the southern half province of Alberta.
 The best part about living in Calgary is its closeness to unspoiled and profound, rich natural landscapes along with an urban city vibe and ‘can-do’ attitude.

-The economy of Calgary has rebounded since the recession, and is steadily growing since the 7% growth in 2017.
+Moving to Calgary is reasonable money-wise.
+The economy of Calgary has rebounded since the recession and is steadily growing since the 7% growth in 2017.
 Alberta has a big share of the oil industry in Canada, second only to Saudi Arabia’s reserves, making it one of the wealthiest cities of the country.
-The job opportunities are largely focused on agriculture, petroleum industry and tourism.
+The job opportunities are largely focused on agriculture, the petroleum industry and tourism.
 In fact, most petroleum industries of Canada have their headquarters in the city.
 Calgary has a very business-friendly environment that’s ideal for budding entrepreneurs, and also offers good investment opportunities for businessmen.

 Although the highest paying jobs in Calgary are related to its oil industry, many other areas such as universities, schools and government sectors offer reasonable salaries to employees.
 There has been an increase in manufacturing and construction jobs as of 2018 as well.
 Calgary maintains high standards of healthcare and the public finances are quite healthy too.

 As mentioned above, Calgary holds a lot of natural beauty.
 The marvellous mountainous backdrop and abundant grasslands are worth exploring and could be a considerable reason in itself for moving to Calgary.